acsellers/dr/README.md

 Description
 -----------

-Doc reads in files with the extension gp (Go Prototype) then writes out multiple Go files that implement Object Relational Mapper functionality.
+Doctor reads in files with the extension gp (Go Prototype) then writes out multiple Go files that implement Object Relational Mapper functionality.
 You define structs, but with the special keywords table, mixin, and subrecord.
-Doc will use those keywords to generate code for your library.
+Doctor will use those keywords to generate code for your library.
 Table's are the top-level construct, mixins have their fields and functions duplicated for each table they are used in.
 Finally, subrecords have their fields added to each table they're used in, but share the